Alipatov326/Statistical-Arbitrage-Project/README.md

 Usage
 1. Clone or download the script.
-2. Run it in a Jupyter Notebook, Google Colab, or any Python environment that supports display() (or replace display() calls with print() if running as a plain .py script).
+2. Run it in Google Colab or any Python environment that supports display() (or replace display() calls with print() if running as a plain .py script).
 3. Adjust the configuration section as needed: tickers = ['V', 'MA'] start_date = '2023-01-01'